 - Cohabitation agreements protect both parties and serve as insurance in the event that are questions or disagreements at the end of a relationship, when emotions often run high.

-What are Committed Intimate Relationships & what rights do they hold?
+What are Committed Intimate Relationships & What Rights Do They Hold?

-WA recognizes Committed Intimate Relationships & Not Common-Law Marriage
+Washington State recognizes Committed Intimate Relationships & Not Common-Law Marriage

 It is a common assumption that after living with an intimate partner for a long-time, you automatically end up in “common-law marriage”.
 You get all the economic and legal benefits of a marriage without the formal certificate and expensive party.
 Sounds great, right?